 - 93 percent expect fraud to increase over the next 12 months, and 51 percent expect a significant increase;

 - Cyberfraud (defined as business email exploits, malware, and ransomware) is leading the way, with 81 percent of respondents already seeing an increase in those specific threats in the last three months.

-However, on a more positive note, of the 1,800 anti-fraud professionals surveyed, half expected that their budgets would increase in the coming year.
+However, on a more positive note, half of the 1,800 anti-fraud professionals surveyed expected their budgets to increase in the coming year.

 Below are links to some of our training courses that can support you in preventing fraud from becoming an issue at your organization.